-Coopers controls and operates the following trading subsidiaries which are incorporated and registered in Australia (excepting Coopers USA Inc and Coopers DIY LLC, which are incorporated in the United States of America):
+Coopers controls and operates the following trading subsidiaries which are incorporated and registered in Australia (except for Coopers USA Inc and Coopers DIY LLC, which are incorporated in the United States of America):

 - Premium Beverages Pty Ltd, which is responsible for sales of beer products in New Zealand and all Australian States and Territories outside of South Australia and the Northern Territory.
-This company employed 3 people in New Zealand during the 2022 Financial Year. - Coopers USA Inc, which owns Coopers DIY LLC, trading as Mr Beer.
-Mr Beer manages the marketing, sales, and distribution of homebrewing products in the United States of America and Canada.
+This company employed 3 people in New Zealand during the 2023 Financial Year (as at 30 June 2023). - Coopers USA Inc, which owns Coopers DIY LLC, trading as Mr Beer.
+Mr Beer manages the marketing, sales, and distribution of home-brewing products in the United States of America and Canada.
 The office is based in Tucson, Arizona.
-The company employed 9 people during the 2022 Financial Year. - Morgan's Brewing Company Pty Ltd. Morgan's Brewing Company manages the sale and distribution of some classes of home-brewing products in Australia.
-The company employed 6 people during the 2022 Financial Year.
+This company employed 5 people as at 30 June 2023. - Morgan's Brewing Company Pty Ltd. Morgan's Brewing Company manages the sale and distribution of some classes of home-brewing products in Australia.
+This company did not employ any people in the 2023 Financial Year, with all persons working in the Morgan's business being directly employed by parent company, Coopers Brewery Limited.